datagirllab/sql-data-warehouse-project/README.md

 # SQL Data Warehouse Project

 Hi there👋
 Welcome to my portfolio project on building a modern SQL data warehouse.
-This project demonstrates a comprehensive data warehousing and analytics solution — from setting up ETL pipelines and building a data model to creating analytics and reporting outputs, all using SQL Server (Developer Edition).
+This project demonstrates a comprehensive data warehousing and analytics solution — from setting up ETL pipelines and building a data model to creating analytics and reporting outputs.

 ## Tools Used: